Exotic star: Boson stars

-The compact boson stars and boson shells are often studied involving fields like the massive (or massless) complex scalar fields, the U(1) gauge field and gravity with conical potential.
+Compact boson stars and boson shells are often modelled using massive bosonic fields, such as complex scalar fields and U(1) gauge fields, coupled to gravity.
 The presence of a positive or negative cosmological constant in the theory facilitates a study of these objects in de Sitter and anti-de Sitter spaces.

+By changing the potential associated with the matter model, different families of boson star models can be obtained.
+The so-called solitonic potential, which introduces a degenerate vacuum state at a finite value of the field amplitude, can be used to construct boson star models so compact that they possess a pair of photon orbits, one of which is stable.
+Because they trap light, such boson stars could mimic much of the observational phenomenology of black holes.

 Boson stars composed of elementary particles with spin-1 have been labelled Proca stars.

-Braaten, Mohapatra, and Zhang (2016) have theorized that a new type dense axion star may exist in which gravity is balanced by the mean-field pressure of the axion Bose-Einstein condensate.

-The possibility that dense axion stars exist has been challenged by other work that does not support this claim.

 Planck stars

-In loop quantum gravity, a Planck star is a theoretically possible astronomical object that is created when the energy density of a collapsing star reaches the Planck energy density.
+In loop quantum gravity, a Planck star is a hypothetically possible astronomical object that is created when the energy density of a collapsing star reaches the Planck energy density.
 Under these conditions, assuming gravity and spacetime are quantized, there arises a repulsive "force" derived from Heisenberg's uncertainty principle.
 In other words, if gravity and spacetime are quantized, the accumulation of mass-energy inside the Planck star cannot collapse beyond this limit to form a gravitational singularity because it would violate the uncertainty principle for spacetime itself.

+Q-stars

+Q-stars are hypothetical objects that originate from supernovae or the big bang.
+They are theorized to be massive enough to bend space-time to a degree such that some, but not all light could escape from its surface.
+These are predicted to be denser than neutron stars or even quark stars.

+Dark stars

+In Newtonian mechanics, objects dense enough to trap any emitted light are called dark stars, as opposed to black holes in general relativity.

+However, the same name is used for hypothetical ancient "stars" which derived energy from dark matter.
+Quantum effects may prevent true black holes from forming and give rise instead to dense entities called black stars.